5.2. Exporting Data via S3¶

 5.2.10.
 Releasing Nodes from S3 Clusters¶

-Before releasing a node, make sure that the cluster has enough nodes running the Name Server, Object Server, and S3 Gateway services left.
+Before releasing a node, make sure that the cluster has enough nodes running name and object servers as well as gateways left.

 When the last node in the S3 cluster is removed, the cluster is destroyed, and all the data is deleted.